 Strengths of the argument

 The strengths of the Cosmological Argument lie in both its simplicity and easily comprehensible concept that there cannot be an infinite number of causes to an event.
-Some arguments for God's existence require more thought and training in terms and concepts, but this argument is basic and simple.
+Some arguments for God's existence require more thought and training in terms and concepts, but this argument is basic and straightforward.
 Also, it is perfectly logical to assert that objects do not bring themselves into existence and must, therefore, have causes.

 Weaknesses of the argument